-The vision of the COE is to be internationally recognized for quality education, applied research, innovation and advancing regional development.
+The vision of the COE is to be internationally recognized for high quality engineering education, applied research, innovation and contributions to advancing regional development.

-The mission of the COE at Abu Dhabi University is to produce highly qualified graduates and innovative applied research, meeting the development needs of the UAE, the region, and the international community.
+The mission of the COE at Abu Dhabi University is to educate highly qualified engineering graduates and conduct innovative applied research, meeting the industrial and economic development needs of the UAE, the region, and the international community.